Mojang/minecraft-scripting-libraries/tools/eslint-config-minecraft-scripting/README.md

-# Minecraft Scripting ESLint Config
+# Minecraft Scripting Libraries ESLint Config

-This package contains the default eslint configuration for the handheld\src-ts typescript build.
+This package contains the default eslint configuration for the scripting-libraries workspace.